Best Things To Do In Florence In 1 Day

 Basilica of Santa Maria Nouvella| ©Commonists

 Continue your walking tour to Piazza Santa Maria Nouvella, recently renovated, and home to the Basilica of Santa Maria Novella, one of the most important basilicas in Florence.
-Its construction began in the mid-13th century and was completed a century later, and combines features of Gothic and Renaissance style.
+Its construction began in the mid-thirteenth century and was completed a century later, and combines features of Gothic and Renaissance style.

 I recommend that after enjoying your ticket to the basilica of Santa Maria Novella, you stop at the Pharmacy of Santa Maria Novella, which is located on Via della Scala, just two minutes walk from the square.
 It sells perfumes and remedies made from traditional formulas.
 This pharmacy is not in the guidebooks and is a real marvel.
 It won't take you more than half an hour to visit.